chrisckc/DotNetCoreGenericHostSample/Readme.md

 Modified logging to include timestamps and added some extra logging to show the sequence of events when performing a Ctrl-C to stop the process.

+I have also added MyServiceC, similar to MyServiceB to demonstrate HostedService without inheriting from BackgroundTask but allowing cancellation, it is more or less doing what is already done by the BackgroundService base class.

+Added MyServiceX, MyServiceY, and MyServiceZ to demonstrate running multiple concurrent HostedServices inheriting from BackgroundTask.

+Added Docker config for testing the starting and stopping of a container running HostedServices.

+In a real life situation it would be useful to be able to specify a global delay in starting all of the HostedServices after the GenericHost is started up.
+For example in a docker container scenario, a database container might not be ready by the time one of the hosted services needs to access the database etc. some example code has been included in the MyService implementations which simply adds a Task.Delay before starting the Task loop.

+### Issues?

+#### Issue 1

 The sample code does not demonstrate the usage very well, for example using MyServiceA it is not possible to run any clean-up code after

 ```await Task.Delay(TimeSpan.FromSeconds(5), stoppingToken);```